Fulosophy/Fulosophy/README.md

 - 🌱 I’m currently attending Southern New Hampshire University!
 Graduation Date --> February 2023
 - 👯 I’m looking to collaborate with other developers in software development and game development.
-- 🥅 2022 Goals : Advanced Python | Networking | Front-End
+- 🥅 2023 Goals : Advanced Python | Networking | Front-End Frameworks
 - ⚡ Fun fact: I have a passion for game development and business alike.